-Figure 4.3 Reliability of all but one operator worsened this quarter
+Figure 4.3 Reliability of most operators worsened this quarter

-Cancellations by operator, 2021-22 Q1 and change on 2020-21 Q1 (Table 3123)
+Cancellations by operator, 2021-22 Q2 and change on 2020-21 Q2 (Table 3123)

-Only TransPennine Express improved (down 0.2pp) with a lower percentage of cancellations compared with the same quarter last year.
-West Midlands Trains (up 2.6pp compared with the same quarter last year), London North Eastern Railway (up 2.6pp) and Govia Thameslink Railway (up 1.9pp) had the largest increases in cancellations.
+Reliability improved for one operator, Greater Anglia (down 0.2pp), with a lower percentage of cancellations compared with the same quarter last year.
+Caledonian Sleeper (up 7.5pp compared with the same quarter last year) and Govia Thameslink Railway (up 3.1pp) had the largest increases in cancellations.